RWTH-EBC/BUDO/README.md

 By selecting optional designations or numbering, the designations used before can be integrated.
 This means that the individual data points can still be recognized on existing plans.
 These manual specifications can also be used for the data visualization of customers.

-At the end, five more free categories can be added (e.g. unit).
+At the end, three more free categories can be added (e.g. unit).
 These are separated from the rest of the standard by a ```§``` at the beginning.

 You can access the Excel BUDO Creator via the following [link](https://github.com/RWTH-EBC/BUDO/tree/master/Excel-Table).
 A Google Spreadsheet version is for testing available under the following [link](https://docs.google.com/spreadsheets/d/1irBxSYUZWAnswR2uyZlXsgReJTcwf_vETIxmwAzKYMQ/edit#gid=0).
 If you need a personal version of the Google Spreadsheet version, please contact the [BUDO Schema Team](mailto:info@budo-schema.de).
 We will provide the spreadsheet very soon.